-In India, introduction of the liberalisation and privatisation policies ifluenced air transport sector in a significant manner.
+In India, introduction of the liberalization and privatization policies influenced air transport sector in a significant manner.
 Around ten years back, air travel was a dream for the majority of the Indian population.
 But rapid economic growth and the changes in the air traffic scenario has made air travel more and more affordable to Indians.
 The number of airlines increased tremendously over the period.
 Airports are being expanded to accommodate more aircrafts.
-Air transportation faces a boom and low-cost carriers are fast bocoming primary airlines in the country.
-Jet Airways, Indian Airlines (Now Indian), Air Sahara (now Jetlite, after merger with Jet Airways) and Air Deccan are the most popular brands in domestic air travel in order of their market share.
+Air transportation faces a boom and low cost carriers are fast becoming primary airlines in the country.
+Jet Airways, Indian Airlines (Now Indian), Air Sahara (now Jet lite, after merger with Jet Airways) and Air Deccan are the most popular brands in domestic air travel in order of their market share.
 These airlines connect more than 80 cities across India.
-Of these, Jet, Indian and Sahara also operate overseas routes after the liberalisation of Indian Aviation.
+Of these, Jet, Indian and Sahara also operate overseas routes after the liberalization of Indian Aviation.